Genio 510 EVK Demo Requirements

 Plug AC/DC power adapter into the connector.

-Flash the software
+Flash the Software

 This guide shows how to “flash” (write) the demo image into the non-volatile flash memory of the main motherboard.
 The flashing process is performed through the USB0 connection.
 In order to write the on-board storage with Genio Tools, you need to set the IoT SoC in download mode, which allows Genio Tools to transfer a download agent binary to the SRAM of SoC.
 The download agent then provides a fastboot interface for subsequent image transfer and storage write operations.